spoonapps/docs/testing/sql_sandbox/sqlsandbox.md

 SQL Sandbox allows launching any number of preconfigured database servers and tools on a single machine.
-All VMs in a SQL Sandbox are connected together in a virtual network.
+All containers in a SQL Sandbox are connected together in a virtual network.
 Identically-configured database server instances run without having to worry about conflicting port numbers or instance names.

-Every VM has a unique name assigned, and this name can be used to connect to the VM from within the virtual network, e.g., in order to connect SSMS or other tool to a SQL Server instance.
-You can see the VM name in the bottom-right corner of the Sandbox page when the VM is running or below its icon at the top.
+Every container has a unique name assigned, and this name can be used to connect to the container from within the virtual network, e.g., in order to connect SSMS or other tool to a SQL Server instance.
+You can see the container name in the bottom-right corner of the Sandbox page when the container is running or below its icon at the top.
 It is also visible in the command prompt of the container.

 #### Connecting to SQL Server